 Research focus, trends and areas for future studies

 The document extracted had 669 major terms.
 VOSviewer grouped these terms into more coherent clusters using a set co-occurrence threshold.
 Since there is no rule regarding the threshold to be used, a minimum co-occurrence threshold of three was set, as this gives the optimum visualisation map.
-Based on the set threshold, 54 terms co-occurred three times, and these were grouped into five clusters (see figure 3) with a total link strength (TLS) of 706.
+Based on the set threshold, 54 terms co-occurred three times, and these were grouped into five clusters (see Table 2) with a total link strength (TLS) of 706.

-The first cluster in red has 13 items that are strongly related to the term 'ambidexterity'.
+The first cluster has 13 items that are strongly related to the term 'ambidexterity'.
 Prominent among these are digitalisation, artificial intelligence, innovation management, technological innovation, business model innovation, exploitation and exploration, service innovation, competition, manufacturing and supply chain.
 These terms relate to ambidexterity for the innovativeness of businesses.
-The second cluster in green has 12 items that are strongly related to the term 'digital transformation'.
+The second cluster has 12 items that are strongly related to the term 'digital transformation'.
 These include information systems, information use, agile manufacturing systems, IT governance, bimodal IT, systems science, and IT ambidexterity, among others.
 These terms relate to digital transformation using information technology.
-The third cluster in blue has 11 items, including organisational ambidexterity, digital innovations, the internet of things, enterprise resource management, business process management, and dynamic capabilities.
+The third cluster has 11 items, including organisational ambidexterity, digital innovations, the internet of things, enterprise resource management, business process management, and dynamic capabilities.
 These terms point towards OA in the management of business processes.
-The fourth cluster in yellow has ten items that are strongly related to the term' digital 'technologies'.
+The fourth cluster has ten items that are strongly related to the term' digital 'technologies'.
 These terms include personnel, ambidextrous learning, e-learning, engineering education, digitisation, innovation, transformation, organisational, and sustainability.
 These terms point to improving personnel ambidexterity through digitalisation.
-The last cluster in purple has eight items: industry 4.0, metadata, organisational learning, small and medium-sized enterprise, exploration, exploitation, and knowledge management.
+The last cluster has eight items: industry 4.0, metadata, organisational learning, small and medium-sized enterprise, exploration, exploitation, and knowledge management.
 These terms point towards organisational learning by exploiting and exploring industry 4.0 technologies.

 Table 2: Cluster of keywords indicating areas of research focus